 It is a commonly held belief among many North Carolinians that workers in this state cannot legally join a union–this is absolutely false.
 Workers throughout the state and the country have the constitutional right to freely join a union.
 However, it is illegal for public sector workers (those who are employed by the state or local governments) in North Carolina to collectively bargain with their employer.
-North Carolina and Virginia are the only two states where collective bargaining is ILLEGAL.

 What is collective bargaining and why is it so important?

 Collective bargaining is the basic process of negotiation between workers acting collectively either as a union or other type of worker organization and their employers on issues such as wages, work rules, child care, health and safety on the job, benefits, workplace conditions, etc. While public workers in North Carolina can negotiate with their employer and join unions, collective bargaining establishes a legally enforceable and binding agreement between workers and management, making the bosses legally accountable in the process of negotiation and any decisions that may be reached during this process.